 Good360 (formerly Gifts In Kind International)

 Good360 receives donations from thousands of large and small companies, including half of the Fortune 100 technology, retail and consumer corporations.
 They distribute these donations to more than 150,000 community charities across the United States and throughout the world.
-Nonprofits must pay a membership fee to receive donations.
-This fee covers basic costs and varies according to the size of the nonprofit.
+There is no membership fee to join Good360.
+There may be a small administrative fee related to shipping and handling for the items requested.
+As members of NCHV, organizations receive a 20% discount on most administrative fees.

 Microsoft Software Donation